marijnh/Eloquent-JavaScript/15_event.md

 {{if book

-In this screenshot, the help text for the age field is shown.
+This screenshot shows the help text for the age field.

 {{figure {url: "img/help-field.png", alt: "Providing help when a field is focused",width: "4.4cm"}}}